-Sales engagement platforms and CRMs are all the buzz right now in the sales world.
+Sales engagement platforms vs CRMs are all the buzz right now in the sales world.
 Every salesperson seems to be expected to know how to use these platforms, and sales leaders seem to be expected to know which ones to implement.
 However, while it’s known that they’re both important, it may not be obvious why or how to utilize them effectively.
 Establishing what each one does, how they work together, and the best partnership between the two can help position your sales team above the rest.

 Any salesperson, or truly anyone involved with business development nowadays, will tell you that one of the most important tools to have is a CRM platform.
 CRM, or customer relationship management, is a tool used to help manage relationships with current and potential customers.
 This is a tool that is used by sales teams to help streamline their communication with customers and organize information about them.
 Not only does a CRM help increase productivity, but it also gives key insights into who your market is.

 With the recent boom in CRM, one company has stood out among all the rest and perhaps you already use it.
 Salesforce has long been the dominant player in the CRM space and has become synonymous with this technology.
 By becoming a leader in the industry, Salesforce has helped companies in a multitude of areas.
 Whether that be helping companies offer better customer support, identify potential leads, increase marketing campaign effectiveness, or increase sales’ win rate, Salesforce is an all-in-one tool helping sales teams smash their goals.

 A sales engagement platform is essentially a more tailored version of a CRM platform.
 While CRM platforms offer a whole range of functions, sales engagement platforms are focused on sellers and making their lives easier.
 By equipping your sellers with the proper tools, a good sales engagement platform will help make their efforts more effective and efficient.